thin-edge/thin-edge.io/docs/src/tutorials/getting-started.md

 ### Edit Collectd

 To change the monitored data, it is needed to change the collectd.conf.
 This can be done via Cumulocity IoT.
-In Step 6 [Manage configuration files](Manage-configuration-files) is explained how to do that.
+In Step 6 is explained how to do that.

 ## Step 5 Add software management